LLNL/Umpire/docs/sphinx/features/device_allocators.rst

 --------------------------

 To create a DeviceAllocator, users can call the :class:`umpire::make_device_allocator` host function.
-This function takes an allocator, the total amount of memory the DeviceAllocator will have, and a name for the new DeviceAllocator object, as shown below.
+This function takes an allocator, the total amount of memory the DeviceAllocator will have, and a unique name for the new DeviceAllocator object, as shown below.
 A maximum of 64 unique DeviceAllocators can be created at a time.